vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 4: your first algorithm execution as a researcher
+## Challenge 4: as a researcher, requesting an algorithm execution!

 Now, you'll play the role of the researcher within the collaboration you have just examined.
 With this role, you will finally request the execution of the algorithm.